Jintram/mapping_aa_vasa/readme.md

 Examples how to start this scripts are given in the `./STAR/submit_index_star.sh` script.

-You'll need to navigate to the directory with the genomes (e.g. /hpc/hub_oudenaarden/mwehrens/ref/GRCm39.107/ in my case), and the parameters that give the fasta file and gtf file, e.g.:
+You'll need to navigate to the directory with the genomes (e.g. /hpc/hub_oudenaarden/mwehrens/ref/GRCm39.107/ in my case), copy the `generate_index_STAR.sh` file into that directory, and start the job appropriately, e.g.:
 ```
 fafile=./ensembl/Mus_musculus.GRCm39.dna.primary_assembly.fa
 gtffile=./ensembl/Mus_musculus.GRCm39.107.gtf.gz
-overhang=49
+overhang=150

 sbatch --export=ALL,fafile="${fafile}",gtffile="${gtffile}",overhang="$overhang" generate_index_STAR.sh
 ```
 The overhang parameter is simply the max read length minus one (see documentation).
 Note that the script will assume the files are zipped, but requires the filenames without .gz extension.

+### Filtering the gtf file.

+To filter the gtf file, you can use `./setting_up/filter_GTF_file.sh`.